-Scientists revel in finding a reliable way to predict human emotions through the discovery of a unique brain signature.
-Hypnotists revel in the way clients respond to active mind management; i.e. the ability to self determine emotion using the power of a positive mindset.
-That said, a positive mindset is far more that just the presence of positive thinking; it's also about the absence of negative subconscious processing!
-That much is consequential in and of the teaching and learning!!!
+Scientists rejoice in finding a reliable way to predict negative human emotions through the discovery of a unique brain signature.
+Hypnotherapists rejoice when a client responds to positive active mind management; i.e. using the power of a positive mindset.
+That said, a positive mindset is more than the mere presence of positive thinking; it's as much about the absence of negative subconscious processing!
+That much is consequential in and of the teaching and learning that happens during hypnosis . . .

 The quest to understand the "emotional brain" has motivated hundreds of neuroimaging studies in recent years.
 But for neuroimaging to be useful, sensitive and specific "brain signatures" must be developed that can be applied to individual people to yield information about their emotional experiences, neuropathology or treatment prognosis.
 Thus far, the neuroscience of emotion has yielded many important results but no such indicators for emotional experiences.